Home > Procycling

 It is considered one of the most difficult one-day races in the world at 257km and 18 cobbled climbs sections.
 The race starts in Bruges and finishes in Oudenaarde.

 One of the most iconic sections is the Muur van Geraardsbergen, a cobbled climb that often decides the race.
-The Muur was first used in the Tour of Flanders in 1951, and has been used almost every year.
+The Muur was first used in the Tour of Flanders in 1951 and has been used almost yearly.
 Other notable climbs include the Oude Kwaremont, the Paterberg, and the Koppenberg.

 More reading : Tour of Flanders Past Winners and Records